Official-Codaisseur-Graduate/Dynamic-Student-Assessment-Server/Docs/apidocs.md

 -The Question model has the following attributes: i) "content", the question in itself, it's text/string; ii) 'initialLevel', a number that represents how hard is that question.

-**GET**: You can send an http request to the endpoint '/question' to read all the topics in category, with their respective 'id'.
+**GET**: You can send an http request to the endpoint '/question' to read all the questions, with their respective 'id'.
 The pagination's limit is set to 25 but it can be changed by the query itself, using request.query.limit/offset.

 Response Sample: